 WHAT MAKES OUR PROGRAM UNIQUE?

-- Outstanding track record of resident success in fellowships, academic positions, and general practice
+- Track record of resident success in fellowships, academic positions, and primary care

 - Phenomenal mentorship with national leaders in medical education

 - Supportive and inclusive program that allows residents to pursue individual career goals

 - Easy access to Stanford School of Medicine and to Stanford University

 - Bay Area Life with abundant opportunities to spend time outdoors